-The pursuit of Drama and performance and production skills at Alderbrook School is considered an activity worthy of great dedication in its own right, but also as a vitally important vehicle to nurture the creativity, passion and individuality of each child at our school.
-Artistic endeavour encourages our student body to be inquisitive, spirited and inventive and in doing so enlivens and complements the academic life of the school in a very special way.
+Drama is a vitally important vehicle to nurture the creativity, passion and individuality of each child at our school.
+Dramatic endeavour encourages our student body to be inquisitive, spirited and inventive and in doing so enlivens and complements the academic life of the school in a very special way.

-Drama and performance is also about appreciating culture, literature and the spoken word.
+Drama is also about appreciating culture, literature and the spoken word.
 Plays are works of literature and interpreting them supports students’ language development.
-Performance is a form of storytelling and all human societies tell stories to reflect on their lives and dilemmas.
+Performance is a form of storytelling and all human societies use theatre and stories to reflect on their lives and dilemmas.
 We celebrate and nurture this in Drama.

 The Drama Department aims to:

-Our Year 7 and 8 Curriculum draws on the contemporary drama and theatre practice of creating, performing and reflecting on drama.
+Our Year 7 and 8 curriculum draws on the contemporary drama and theatre practice of creating, performing and evaluating drama.
 These practices are active, experiential, critical and reflective.
-Our Year 9 – 11 Curriculum is of course influenced and guided by the current examination pathway – AQA GCSE Drama OR BTEC Level 1/2Technical Award in Performing Arts.
+Our Year 9 – 11 Curriculum is of course influenced and guided by the current examination pathways – AQA GCSE Drama OR BTEC Level 1/2Technical Award in Performing Arts.

 The Drama Department is housed primarily within a modern purpose built Arts Centre, ‘The Edge’.
 It houses a black box theatre (The Gantry), changing rooms, an ICT suite, costume store, box office, foyer and bar area, and dance studio.
 We also use Malley Hall for larger whole school shows and some Drama lessons.
 This is an excellent space with a state of the art lighting and sound rig and plenty of performance space.

 Mr D Fewins – Head of Drama